kausj95/HeartDiseasePrediction/README.md

 SJSU application process helper using amazon alexa.

 ### Aim
-To build a bot that will clarify all the queries asked by the students regarding SJSU admission application process.
+To build a Virtual Assistant that will clarify all the queries asked by the students regarding SJSU admission application process.

 ### Implementation
 Amazon alexa is an intelligent personal assistant developed by amazon Lab-126.
 It is capable of voice interaction, music playback, making to-do lists, setting alarms, streaming podcasts, playing audiobooks, and providing weather, traffic, and other real-time information, such as news.